mlabuda2/nf-tower-docs/docs/compute-envs/overview.md

 ## GPU usage

-The process for provisioning GPU instances in your compute environments differs for each cloud provider:
+The process for provisioning GPU instances in your compute environment differs for each cloud provider:

 See [AWS Batch](./aws-batch.md#compute-environment14)